mm6/InternetOfThingsCourse/Syllabus.md

 Phone: 412-268-4657

-Officer Hours on Zoom: TBA
+Officer Hours on Zoom: See Canvas

-Zoom URL: See Canvas or Piazza
+Zoom URL: See Canvas

 ### Teaching Assistant